daslerpc/daslerpc.github.io/_puzzles/paper_dolls.md

 ---
 title: "Paper Dolls"
-excerpt: "This will be a short description of the project."
-collection: puzzles
+collection: paper_dolls
-subcategory: authored
+subcategory: puzzles
 header:
   teaser: /assets/images/puzzles/paper_dolls.png
+type: "authored"
 ---

 This will be a short description of the project.